|

 Although his past life

-was all but extinct, he wanted to know, "What if?"
-He never
+was all but extinct, the insatiable, "What if?" was killing him.

-really had closure.
+He never had closure.
 Nobody did.
-And a warning should have
+Agents simply have to

 23.